Tiga257/EDA_Streamlit_Project_2_Phase_2/README.md

-Telco Customer Churn Prediction App
+Telco Customer Churn Prediction Apps

 This repository hosts a web application designed for predicting customer churn in a telecommunications company.
 The app allows users to explore data, generate predictions on customer churn, and visualize churn insights.
 The project leverages machine learning models and interactive dashboards for easy, real-time analysis.